A new kind of Progress Bar, with real-time throughput, eta and very cool animations!

 I like to think of it as a new kind of progress bar for python, as it has among other things:

-- a cool live spinner, which clearly shows your lengthy process did not hang and your ssh connection is healthy;
+- a cool live spinner, which makes it clear the process did not hang and your terminal/connection is healthy;

 - a visual feedback of the current speed/throughput, as the spinner runs faster or slower according to the actual processing speed;

-- an efficient multi-threaded bar, which updates itself at a fraction of the actual speed (1,000,000 iterations per second equates to roughly 60 frames per second refresh rate) to keep CPU usage low and avoid terminal spamming; (📌 new: you can now calibrate this!)
+- an efficient multi-threaded bar, which updates itself at a fraction of the actual speed (1,000,000 iterations per second equates to roughly 60fps refresh rate) to keep CPU usage low and avoid terminal spamming; (📌 new: you can now calibrate this!)

-- an expected time of arrival (ETA), with a smart exponential smoothing algorithm that shows the remaining processing time in the most friendly way;
+- an expected time of arrival (eta), that shows the remaining processing time in a friendly way, not anything like

 - after your processing has finished, a nice receipt is printed with the statistics of that run, including the elapsed time and observed throughput;

-- it tracks your desired count, not necessarily the actual iterations, to detect under and overflows, so it will look different if you send in less or more than expected;
+- it tracks the actual count in regard of the expected count, so it will look different if you send in more or less than expected;

-- it automatically detects if there's an allocated tty, and if there isn't (like in a pipe redirection), only the final receipt is printed, so you can safely include it in any code and rest assure your log file won't get thousands of progress lines;
+- it automatically detects if there's really an allocated tty, and if there isn't, only the final receipt is printed, so you can safely include the alive-bar in all and any code and rest assure your log file won't get 60fps garbage;

 - it is customizable, with a growing smorgasbord of different bar and spinner styles, as well as several factories to easily generate yours!